agude/agude.github.io/_drafts/2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions.md

 distributions are equal, and under the alternative hypothesis the distributions are different.

-The test, unsurprisingly, gives a _p_-value of 3.6e-14, indicating that these distributions are significantly different, meaning that the California stay-at-home order significantly increased the traffic fatality rate.
+The test confirms our eye test with a _p_-value of 3.6e-14.
+These distributions are significantly different, meaning that the California stay-at-home order increased the traffic fatality rate.